 Pineapples are a good source of many nutrients, such as vitamin C, manganese, copper, and folate.
 They are also the only source of bromelain, a plant compound that’s associated with enhanced immune function, cancer prevention, improved wound healing, and better gut health.

 They may be super-sweet, but pineapples are surprisingly low in calories.
 A cup of pineapple chunks contains only 82 calories.
 They are also fat-free, cholesterol-free, and low in sodium.

 But there are eight more reasons to add pineapples to the menu:

-- For better digestion: Like many other fruits and vegetables, pineapples are high in dietary fibre.
+Like many other fruits and vegetables, pineapples are high in dietary fiber.
 This keeps your intestines healthy and your bowel movements regular.
 The bromelain also helps breaks down protein and aids digestion.

-- For preventing inflammation: The presence of bromelain can help reduce severe inflammation and can reduce tumour growth.
+The presence of bromelain can help reduce severe inflammation and can reduce tumor growth.
 Research also indicates that bromelain may be helpful in treating osteoarthritis.

 Eat more Pineapple

 Have more of this fruit by adding fresh pineapple to your morning cereal, lunchtime salad or post-dinner sweetened yogurt.
 Try adding it to coleslaw or smoothie.
 You can even cook it into a curry!

 Pineapple is a meat tenderizer so eating too much can result in the tenderness of the mouth, including the lips, tongue, and cheeks.
 Overdosing on pineapple may lead to diarrhea, nausea, vomiting, abdominal pain or heartburn.
 Excessively high amounts of bromelain in the body can cause skin rashes and extreme menstrual bleeding.
 Those on antibiotics, anticoagulants, blood thinners, anticonvulsants, and barbiturates should not eat too much of this tropical fruit.